ChipMcCallahan/Versatuple/README.md

 # Versatuple
-Extension of namedtuple with field updaters, field shortcuts, and validators.
+Extension of namedtuple with default values, field updaters, field shortcuts, and validators.